Marketplace Facilitators and Marketplace Sellers Frequently Asked Questions

 If the marketplace seller has met the threshold for remote sellers through its multiple channels or is otherwise engaged in business in North Carolina, the marketplace seller is required to collect and remit sales and use tax on its direct sales sourced to North Carolina.
 A marketplace facilitator engaged in business in this state is responsible for collecting and remitting sales and use tax on marketplace-facilitated sales.
 Refer to the Remote Sales webpage for additional details.

-Can marketplace facilitators or marketplace sellers register without being engaged in business in the state?
+Yes, marketplace facilitators or marketplace sellers can register without being engaged in business in the state.

 A marketplace seller making direct sales and marketplace-facilitated sales should report its sales on the Sales and Use Tax Return, Form E-500, as follows: